Euphoriatric & Historical & Mythological-Cosmological Symbols

 Lectures, Beauty, inspiration Sourses & Traveling is the main line of our mission in combination with our sugested remendies, training (both external & inner exercises – reverse breathing, meditation etc).
 All this knowledge & Information is NOT for commercial purposes!

-By exercising the Meander in Calisthenics and nutrition of Hippocrates, all young people today can make statuesque body and have excellent health.
+By exercising the Meander in Calisthenics (= Beauty + Vigor) and nutrition of Hippocrates, all young people today can make statuesque body and have excellent health.

 Unknown(?) ancient Greek gymnastics

-Nobody has so far not aware that the Meander, the
+Nobody has been, so far, aware that the Meander, the

 And yet the Meander in some rare pots seems clear that